padillaco/wpengine-deploy-action/README.md

 _Note: Actions 1 and 2 are optional, and can be removed if the WordPress theme does not require assets to be built before a deployment._

 These actions are triggered when pushing to a specific branch or when a pull request is closed and merged into a branch.
 If necessary, you can modify the branch name list in the workflow file for these triggers.

+### 3. Variables and Configuration

+1. The workflow file template contains the following placeholders that need to be replaced with their actual value:
+    - GitHub Repository Branches:
+        - `[development-branch]`
+        - `[staging-branch]`
+        - `[production-branch]`
+    - WP Engine Environments:
+        - `[development-environment]`
+        - `[staging-environment]`
+        - `[production-environment]`
+    - WordPress Theme Folder
+        - `[theme-folder]`

+2. If deployments shouldn't occur for the development, staging, or production environment, you can remove references to those environments and related branches from the workflow file.

+3. Configuring the **Deploy to WP Engine** Action
+    - Set the path to the code that will be deployed using the `base_directory` variable.
+The default value is `.`, or the root of the repository.
+    - Set the path to the destination directory on the WP Engine environment where the code will be deployed to using the `destination_directory` variable.
+The default value is `.`, or the WordPress install root of the WP Engine environment.
+    - If needed, modify the list of excluded files that should be deployed using the `exclude_list` variable.
+The default value is: `.git, .github, .gitmodules, node_modules, .ddev`
+    - You can delete the related variables for each environment that does not support deployments.

 ### 4. Generate an SSH Key Pair